Jimexist/Jimexist.github.io/_posts/2017-03-19-how-i-discovered-the-cause-of-slowness-in-my-express-app.markdown

 The name is a big long but it basically tells what it does.
 It adapts Mongoose as a local strategy for [passport](https://github.com/jaredhanson/passport), which does session management and registering and login boilerplate.

 The library is fairly small and simple, so I start to directly edit the `index.js` file within my `node_modules/` folder.
-Since function `#register(user, password, cb)` calls function `#setPassword(password, cb)`, i.e. specifically [this line](https://github.com/saintedlama/passport-local-mongoose/blob/0b5da93def0244a551188263bf473d48f3b95876/index.js#L86).
+Since function `#register(user, password, cb)` calls function `#setPassword(password, cb)`, i.e. specifically [this line](https://github.com/saintedlama/passport-local-mongoose/blob/0b5da93def0244a551188263bf473d48f3b95876/index.js#L86), I started to focus on the latter.
 After adding some more `console.time` and `console.timeEnd` I confirmed that the latency is mostly due to this function call:

 ```js
 pbkdf2(password, salt, function(pbkdf2Err, hashRaw) {